LisaHollaus/Simple-IMC-Messaging-Protocol/README.md

 - Operation: A short string to define the type of request (CONNECT, CHAT, QUIT).
 - Payload: Optional additional data (e.g., username, chat message).

+### Notes
+- We added a checksum to the protocol to ensure the integrity of the messages.